Solar Panels Maine | Customer Success Center | Maine Solar

 Tesla Powerwall

-TESLA POWERWALLS are monitored with the Tesla App on a phone or tablet and can be the one-stop shop for electrically everything going on electrically in the house.
+TESLA POWERWALLS are monitored with the Tesla App on a phone or tablet and can be the one-stop shop for everything going on electrically in the house.
 In the event of a power outage, the Tesla Powerwall system will pair directly with your phone.
 This pairing can be done ahead of time for a smoother experience.
 While we are always here to help, any issues with the Powerwall should be brought directly to Tesla Tech support at (650) 963-5655.

 Powerwall 1: Owner’s Manual